Call 0800 051 8069 FREE, any day, any time

 We're still processing claims during the COVID-19 pandemic – find out more how this works here.

-We will always find the best method of funding a case for your individual situation, having considered the available options.
-Broadly, there are 3 options available:
+We will always find the best method of funding for your individual case.
+Broadly speaking, there are 3 options available to you:

-Very occasionally, if your case does not obviously have good enough prospects for a CFA, and LEI and Legal Aid are unavailable, we will agree to do a preliminary investigation for you for at a fixed fee.
-If the investigation is positive, we will then enter into a “no win no fee” agreement (CFA) with you.
+If your case does not have good enough prospects for a CFA, and LEI is unavailable, we may agree to do a preliminary investigation for you for at a fixed fee.
+This may involve asking you to obtain your own dental records and an opinion from a dental expert.
+If the investigation is positive, we will then reconsider offering you a CFA.

 Find out more about funding and the process of making a dental negligence claim here: